Into the Mist

 The food, she moved into a sectioned-off stone wine cellar she found in one corner of the basement, candelabra (with fresh candles) lighting the way, down a set of stairs at the end of the rear passageway, where it was significantly cooler.
 She brushed the cobwebs away and stashed the remaining sodas, juices, and waters, sandwiches, wraps, muffins, pears, and other food items away in the cabinets and drawers under a counter to one side, and then turned to inspect the rest of the cold, damp space.

 Ceiling-high shelves covered the side walls completely and still held a few antique bottles of various spirits.
-There were also several dusty bottles of wine poking out of a built-in rack over by a rectangular table and two chairs beneath a large ornate mirror, now cloudy with age.
+There were also several dusty bottles of wine poking out of a built-in rack by a rectangular table and two chairs beneath a large ornate mirror, now cloudy with age.

 Beginning to shiver, she walked over and grabbed a wine bottle at random and carried it with her out of the cellar and back up the stairs.